Estimation of electric conductivity of the quark gluon plasma via asymmetric heavy-ion collisions

-\emph{Electric dipole of the plasma and charge-dependent directed flow.---} The strong electric field toward the Cu nucleus at the early stage would induce an electric current in the medium that consists of the QGP after the thermalization time.
+\emph{Electric dipole of the plasma and charge-dependent directed flow.---} The strong electric field toward the Cu nucleus at the early stage would induce an electric current in the medium that consists of the QGP after the thermalization time \footnote{ The matter would be in the state of glasma before thermalized quark gluon plasma is formed.
+It is possible that the measured charge-dependent directed flow also reflects the conducting property of such matter.
+However, we expect that the conductivity of glasma is far smaller compared to that of quark gluon plasma.
+That is because glasma basically does not have charged particles as a constituent, while the QGP does.
+The quarks and antiquarks in the QGP are deconfined, which makes QGP have a high conductivity.
+That is why we assume that the charge asymmetry created in the evolution originates mostly from the property of QGP. }.
 As a result, the charge distribution would be modified and a charge dipole would be formed.
 One can expect that the dipole-like deformation of the charge distribution at the early stage would also be present in the observed charge distribution.
 This is because the electromagnetic charge is an exactly conserved quantity and an inhomogeneity relaxation of a conserved charge density takes a long time.
 Once a radial flow starts, the medium expands rapidly and the charge dipole created at the early stage would be frozen.
 Thus, we can reasonably assume that the dipole-deformation in the plasma remains intact in the observed charge distribution.

 The azimuthal angle distribution of the net charge, to the leading order in the multipole expansion, can be written as

 where the azimuthal angle $\phi$ is measured from the $x$-axis and $\bar N_\pm$ is defined as the angle average of the number distribution,